-In the 1950s and 60s manufacturing remained buoyant (Sinclair, 1976, pp 211-262), while services provided the engines of growth, with economic growth in these two decades some way above the 20th century average (Commonwealth of Australia, 2001).
-In contrast, primary industries declined gradually as a share of GDP.
+In the 1950s and 60s4 manufacturing remained buoyant, while services provided the engines of growth (with economic growth in these two decades some way above the 20th century average).
+5 In contrast, primary industries declined gradually as a share of GDP.

 Incidentally, this shift had been keenly anticipated by Giblin and Brigden in the 1930s.
-Through productivity gains and deregulation rather than protection, it was thought that the relative expansion of the secondary industries would absorb more people, lift employment and drive the recovery (Coleman, Cornish and Hagger, 2006, pp 113-114).
+Through productivity gains and deregulation rather than protection, it was thought that the relative expansion of the secondary industries would absorb more people, lift employment and drive the recovery.6